SC459 - Multimode Photonic Devices, Components, and Characterization

 Short Course Description:

-The course will cover a few components in detail: design and scalability of photonic lantern and multi-plane light conversion mode multiplexers, implementation of spatial diversity and joint switching techniques inside wavelength selective switches, all optical multiple input multiple output processing and mode dependent gain minimization techniques for multimode optical fiber amplifiers.
+The course will cover a few components in detail: design and scalability of photonic lantern and multi-plane light conversion mode multiplexers, mode excitation using spatial light modulators, multimode wavelength selective switches, optical pumping and mode dependent gain minimization techniques for multimode optical fiber amplifiers.
 Note that this is a companion course to SC408, which will cover transmission aspects of SDM systems.

 Short Course Benefits:

 This course should enable you to:

 Basic modal and mode coupling properties of multimode and multicore fibers and how these properties affect device design.

 Applications of multimode technology outside of telecommunications, e.g., endoscopy, astronomy, RF photonics, fiber laser, and imaging.

 Design and fabrication of photonic lantern spatial multiplexers in 3D waveguide, or all fiber technology.

 Design of multi-plane light conversion mode multiplexers.

 Techniques to excite modes using spatial light phase modulators.